Best Gorilla Trekking Tours

 1. Bwindi Impenetrable National Park, Uganda

-Uganda offers arguably the best gorilla trekking experience in Africa and is home to more than half of the world’s mountain gorilla population.
-In the southwest of the country lies Bwindi Impenetrable Forest National Park, a lush and hilly jungle that shelters around 25 habituated gorilla families.
-Trekking through this ancient forest in small groups of up to eight people, visitors get to spend one unforgettable hour with these gentle giants.
-It’s truly a once-in-a-lifetime adventure and a dream come true for many wildlife lovers and safari enthusiasts.
+Uganda is home to more than half of the world’s mountain gorilla population.
+In the southwest lies Bwindi Impenetrable National Park, a lush, hilly jungle that shelters around 25 habituated gorilla families.

 2. Volcanoes National Park, Rwanda